-In line with EU law, rebates are generally categorised into three groups: Quantity discounts linked solely to the volume of purchases from the manufacturer are treated as presumptively lawful.
+In line with EU law, rebates are generally categorised into three groups:

-'Exclusivity' rebates have been treated as 'by nature' anticompetitive in several EU cases.
-This may change depending on whether the Court of Justice follows Advocate General Wahl's opinion in Intel, in which he advised that exclusivity rebates 'should not be regarded as a separate and unique category of rebates' that are unlawful regardless of the context, but instead require an assess-

-"Loyalty inducing' rebates require an assessment of all the circumstances to analyse whether they make market entry more difficult and impede purchasers' ability to choose their sources of supply (eg, whether the rebates are retroactive or incremental; whether they are individualised or standardised; the length of the reference period) (Post Danmark II).
+- Quantity discounts linked solely to the volume of purchases from the manufacturer are treated as presumptively lawful. - 'Exclusivity' rebates have been treated as 'by nature' anticompetitive in several EU cases.
+Following the Intel case, though, dominant firms can submit evidence that the rebate was not capable of restricting competition.
+The Court clarified that the purpose of Article 102 of the TFEU is not to protect less efficient competitors.
+The Commission is therefore required to consider the extent of the firm's dominance, the market coverage of the rebate, the conditions governing it, and the existence or otherwise of a strategy to exclude equally efficient competitors. - 'Fidelity-building' rebates require an assessment of all the circumstances to analyse whether they make market entry very difficult or impossible and impede purchasers' ability to choose their sources of supply (eg, whether the rebates are retroactive or incremental; whether they are individualised or standardised; the length of the reference period), taking into account the market context and all the relevant circumstances (Post Danmark II).

-In July 2015 the CMA closed a case concerning rebates in the 'loyalty inducing' category in the pharmaceutical sector, sending a warning letter to the company concerned (Case CE/9855-14).
-The CMA made the following observations that offer general guidance on its position on potentially loyalty inducing rebates:
+In July 2015, the CMA closed a case concerning rebates in the 'fidelity-building' category in the pharmaceutical sector, sending a warning letter to the company concerned (Case CE/9855-14).
+The CMA made the following observations that offer general guidance:

 - Retroactive rebates may exclude rivals from competing for 'contestable' orders if the discount is applied also to the 'non-contestable' share of orders that the customer wants or needs to place with the dominant firm. - A retroactive rebate may result in a competitor having to offer a price below the dominant company's costs of production in order to compete for the contestable share, thereby excluding an 'equally efficient competitor'. - Exclusionary concerns are exacerbated if the customer is able to 'reduce its overall expenditure on the dominant company's products by increasing the volume of contestable sales it purchases from the dominant company' (ie, where the dominant undertaking charges 'negative incremental prices').
-This is the 'suction effect' of loyalty-inducing rebates.
+This is the 'suction effect' of fidelity-building rebates.